-At each annual meeting of our stockholders, each person who is then a non-employee director (other than Mr. Rabois who waived his right to any non-employee director compensation) will receive an award of RSUs for Class A common stock having a value of \$200,000 as determined in accordance with the Post-IPO Stock Plan.
+At each annual meeting of our stockholders, each person who is then a non-employee director will receive an award of RSUs for Class A common stock having a value of \$200,000 as determined in accordance with the Post-IPO Stock Plan.
 Each such annual RSU grant will vest on the earlier of (i) the date of the following year's annual meeting of our stockholders (or the date immediately prior to the next annual meeting of our stockholders if the non-employee director's service as a director ends at such meeting due to the director's failure to be re-elected or the director not standing for re-election); or (ii) the first anniversary of the date of grant.